Walk to school projects

 Why do we need to encourage walking to school?

-The year-round walk to school challenge called WOW encourages children and families to walk all or part of the way to school at least once a week.
-At the end of each month, children who achieve this will receive a collectable pin badge.
-The scheme asks families that do drive to park away from the school gates and finish their journey on foot.
+WOW – Living Streets walk to school challenge – encourages children and their families to travel actively to school at least once a week.
+At the end of each month, children who achieve this are rewarded with a collectible badge.

-For more information use the contact details below to get in touch with Katie France using the details below:
+For more information use the contact details below to get in touch with your local Living Streets Coordinators: